The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

-The E-Tron is a well-made, comfortable SUV that offers a more premium experience than its rivals, but lacks a bit of zing behind the wheel.
-If you’re looking for excitement, head to the Jaguar and Tesla showrooms.
-But if you want a really nicely-made electric family car, and you don’t mind spending a bit of money on extras, the Audi E-Tron is well worth checking out.
+The E-Tron is a well-made, comfortable SUV that offers a more premium experience than its rivals with a great interior and plenty of features available.
+If you want a really nicely made electric family car, the Audi E-Tron is well worth checking out.

 - Great quality interior